Markets

 So, Marc Andreessen was right: software did indeed eat the world.
 But our appetite for AI-enhanced software is expected to be so voracious that we’re building data centers the size of cities to keep up with the compute demands.

-Here’s a list of the most capital intensive companies in the S&P 500 index, ranked by Wall Street’s estimates for their sales divided by their capital expenditures (both over the next 12 months).
+Here’s a list of the most capital-intensive companies in the S&P 500 Index, ranked by Wall Street’s estimates for their sales divided by their capital expenditures (both over the next 12 months).
 Can you spot the odd ones out?

 Oracle is the most startling name here, with Wall Street anticipating that the company will spend $56 on capex for every $100 it makes in revenue over the next 12 months, as it looks to the debt markets to fund its remarkable binge.
-That splurge is all in the interests of delivering on its end of an eye-watering contract with OpenAI, worth $300 billion to Oracle over the next 5 years.
+That splurge is all in the interests of delivering on its end of an eye-watering contract with OpenAI, worth $300 billion to Oracle over the next five years.

-OpenAI, which — for now — remains a private company, would be completely off the deep-end of the above table, considering that it’s signed something north of $1 trillion worth of infrastructure deals.
+OpenAI, which — for now — remains a private company, would be completely off the deep end of the above table, considering that it’s signed something north of $1 trillion worth of infrastructure deals.

 Meta isn’t far behind Oracle, with Wall Street anticipating that $45 out of every $100 that comes through its doors will be spent on chips, servers, data centers, and more.
-Interestingly, this afternoon, news broke that Meta was looking at cutting back some of its spending on the metaverse and virtual-reality — investors loved it and the stock leaped higher.
+Interestingly, this afternoon, news broke that Meta was looking at cutting back some of its spending on the metaverse and virtual reality — investors loved it and the stock leaped higher.
 But did they love it because it means less spending overall, or more cash freed up for AI capex?

 Oracle’s spree is leading to some head-turning accounting distortions.